CartoDB/mobile-sdk/docs/guides/10-clustering.md

 ## Clustering

-CARTO Mobile SDK can effectively cluster point data if large amounts of points need to be shown without cluttering the MapView.
+CARTO Mobile SDK can dynamically cluster point data if large amounts of points need to be shown without cluttering the MapView.
 Clusters are formed based on the map zoom level and spatially close points are placed into the same cluster.

-### Clusters

 Clusters are usually markers which display a location of several objects, and typically indicate the number of markers within each object.